kartoza/docker-geoserver/README.md

 to register applications or keys.
 With Resilio Sync you can completely automate the process without user intervention.

+### Support

+If you require more substantial assistance from [kartoza](https://kartoza.com)  (because our work and interaction on docker-geoserver is pro bono), please consider taking out a [Support Level Agreeement](https://kartoza.com/en/shop/product/support)
 ## Credits

 * Tim Sutton (tim@kartoza.com)